corcel/corcel/README.md

 ```

 Now you have a `config/corcel.php` config file, where you can set the database connection with WordPress tables and much more.

-# <a id="changelog"></a> Changelog (v1 to v2)

-## Namespace change

-In Corcel v1 all model classes were located in the `Corcel` namespace.
-In v2 all models are located in the `Corcel\Model` namespace.
-So if you want to fetch posts using the `Post` class just use `Corcel\Model\Post::all()`, for example.

-## Configuration file and Service Provider class

-In Corcel v2 we have now a config file and a Service Provider class.
-This makes easier to setup the database connection you want to be used by Corcel (the WordPress one).

-You can also configure custom post types and shortcodes directly from the config file.
-This file should be located in `config/corcel.php` (after publishing - see instructions above).

 # <a id="database-setup"></a> Database Setup